Contact Center Fundamentals

 Overview

-This course was designed specifically for the business person entering or transferring to a call center, executives that oversee or set performance goals for the contact center, and those responsible for the set-up, design or redesign of a contact center.
-Contact Center Fundamentals presents the 'big picture", and introduces attendees to the component parts and performance factors that make up today's world-class call center.
-You'll learn how calls flow into and through the center, what underlies call center work capacity, efficiency, productivity and effectiveness, and exactly how to prepare, step-by-step, a customized balanced scorecard for managing your contact center 's performance and contribution to organizational goals.
+This course was designed specifically for the business person entering or transferring to a contact center, executives that oversee or set performance goals for the contact center, and those responsible for set-up, design or restructuring of a contact center.
+Contact Center Fundamentals presents the 'big picture" and introduces attendees to the component parts and performance factors that make up today's world-class call center.
+You will learn what underlies call center readiness to handle customers' demands for service, what drives call center efficiency and how to manage and improve efficiency, strategic uses for productivity metrics, and how effectiveness is gauged.
+You will learn exactly how to prepare, step-by-step, a customized balanced scorecard of metrics that will guide decision-making, simplify managing contact center performance, and report the call center's contribution to organizational goals.

 After attending this course you will be able to "talk the talk".
 More importantly, you will have a renewed vision for the future of your call center and how to get there.